AdMoR/admor.github.io/_posts/2023-10-28-A personal language teacher.markdown

 The components of the service as a whole can be on 3 types of plateforms :
 - Local : a computer with low reliability but cheap to own for a long duration
-- Cloud manually setup : a vm or a server owned by a cloud manager
+- Cloud manually setup : a vm or a server deployed with a cloud manager service
 - Cloud fully managed service : Saas like, almost no configuration is required